 Longevity & Brand Recall

 One major advantage of direct mail is longevity.
 Mail often lingers in homes or offices for days or weeks, offering repeated exposure.
-Emails, by contrast, are often deleted, ignored or buried within seconds or minutes.
-Because of this, direct mail often delivers higher brand recall and more sustained value.
+According to recent data, the lifespan of a direct mail piece can extend beyond 7 days, with many recipients keeping useful catalogues or vouchers for months.
+Emails, by contrast, are often deleted or ignored within minutes.
+Because of this, direct mail delivers higher brand recall and more sustained value.

 Strengths & Weaknesses